Xavi422/amz-review-scraper/Readme.md

 ## Description

-The idea for this project stems from wanting to learn how to scrape data programmatically combined with finding the best flavour of a protein powder to try.
+The idea for this project stems from wanting to learn how to scrape data programmatically combined with finding the best flavour of a protein bar to try.

 Functionality: Scrapes all amazon product reviews from verified purchasers of a particular Amazon product and outputs to json file.